 To me, this is the most important ritual of the day, families eating together.

-All the religiosity apart, remembering our ancestors is in my view very important.
-It is their hard work, knowledge of living that has guided is in difficult times, sometimes it is the wealth they have earned that supports us in our bad times.
-It’s important to learn from the ancestors and also from the history so we can follow the right path and avoid the mistakes that can ruin our existence.
+All the religiosity apart, remembering our ancestors is very important.
+It is their hard work, and knowledge of living that has guided is in difficult times, sometimes it is the wealth they have earned that supports us in our bad times.
+It’s important to learn from our ancestors and also from history so we can follow the right path and avoid the mistakes that can ruin our existence.
 It is the legacy of our ancestors that we are living and it is their name that we are carrying.
-God, Teacher, and Parents are the reason for our existence and sustenance, we remember God everyday but its only apt that we remember our ancestors at least once a year.
+God, Teachers, and Parents are the reason for our existence and sustenance, we remember God every day but its only apt that we remember our ancestors at least once a year.